ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 <!-- xTO-DO: Discuss methodologies with Andrea Gallagher -->

-Large language models (LLMs) may automatically extract characteristics of social networks from vast amounts of qualitative unstructured and freely-formatted data that may otherwise be impossible to structure, such as e-mails, meeting minutes, interview transcripts, and open-ended narrative surveys.<sup><a href="#NetMinerBlog">18</a></sup>
+Large language models (LLMs) may automatically extract characteristics of social networks from vast amounts of qualitative unstructured and freely-formatted data that may otherwise be impossible to structure, such as e-mails, meeting minutes, interview transcripts and open-ended narrative surveys.<sup><a href="#NetMinerBlog">18</a></sup>

 ### Feasibility<a name="feasibility"></a>